What To Expect At A Points Event

 - Join the Solo Planning Committee.
 Email the Solo Chair to be included on emails and meetings.

 - Attend NEOHIO Board meetings.
-Held every second Tuesday of the month.
+Held every first Tuesday of the month.
 Check the Calendar or The Blower for the latest meeting info.

-- Sign up for core work assignments.
+- Sign up for core work assignments during registration.
 These are work assignments that start before the first car gets in the paddock: event coordination, waivers, tech check, course design, etc. Every little bit helps.
+And we’ll give you a discount, too.

 - Become a Solo Safety Steward.
 Without a Steward our events cannot and do not happen.
 The training process takes a while, but is vital to our program.
 Join our mailing list for information on upcoming training seminars.